Purpose of The Guide

 Make sure that your bird box camera is powered on, connected to your internet router and has been added to your Windows or Apple computer.
 If the camera has only been added to your phone or tablet, use this guide to easily add it to your computer.

-Install VLC onto your computer, it is the best video player available so you probably won't want to uninstall it.
+Install the video player VLC onto your computer; for general purposes it is the best video player available so you probably won't want to uninstall it.

 Now you need to convert this IP address into an RTSP stream.